klauseduard/under-over-models/index.md

 # Underfitting and Overfitting in Software Development

-This publication explores the concepts of underfitting and overfitting as they apply to software development and organizational models.
-These analytical frameworks from machine learning provide powerful lenses through which to examine estimation techniques, organizational structures, and decision-making processes.
+This repository contains a publication exploring how concepts like underfitting and overfitting as they are used in machine learning and mathematical modeling, help us understand various problems of in software development field.

 <div class="publication-info">
   <p>Initial Release: April 2025 | Last Updated: April 2025</p>